 Written by: Parcel Pending

 The Internet revolution ignited the next wave in higher education: IoT devices and applications for the education sector that increase student accessibility, bolster the educational experience, improve teacher efficiency, and enhance the interactive component of learning.

 IoT describes the network of physical objects – “things” – that are embedded with sensors, software, and other technologies for the purpose of connecting and exchanging data with other devices and systems over the internet.
 These IoT devices range from window sensors that alert campus security to real-time test grading that allows students to see how they rank in the classroom.
 The number of IoT-connected devices is expected to skyrocket to over 75 billion by 20251.

 Read on to find out our top eight IoT applications in university environments:

 #1 Online Learning: It’s a Permanent Shift

 The pandemic demonstrated to all of us that distance learning is a reality that is here to stay.
-Almost 52% of students took an online course in 2020 compared to 37% in the fall 20192.
+Almost 52% of students took an online course in 2020 compared to 37% in 20192.
 And Babson Survey Research Group reports that 33% of college students are currently taking at least one online course.